sruthipsuresh/TwitterSentimentAnalysis/README.md

 * Combined all tweets in merged dataset for overall wordcloud.
 * Combine all tweets by username and generate separate wordclouds.
 * Save in images folder.

+### Working with Textblob
+* Use dataset which is only processed to remove Twitter tags.
+* Add polarity and subjectivity columns with Textblob.
+* Simple plot with username used as hue.